 Always make sure that the beer is at least room temperature (18-23C) before adding it to the bread flour.

-If you take it directly from the fridge it will be too cold and the yeast will take forever to start working.
-You can easily warm up your beer in microwave (make it only slightly lukewarm).
+If you take the beer directly from the fridge it will be too cold and the yeast will take forever to start working.
+You can easily warm up your beer in microwave (make it only slightly lukewarm) but please don’t heat it up too much as heat will destroy the natural yeast in the beer.

 MORE BREAD RECIPES